So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 Now you're making me think that you're a seminar caller.

-Yeah, and you if you're not a seminar caller, you don't want your host thinking you are one.
+If you're not a seminar caller, you don't want your host thinking you are one.

-And when I hear you say that we don't have a sophisticated enough diplomacy, I mean the red flags are going up.
+And when I hear you say that we don't have a sophisticated enough diplomacy, I mean, the red flags are going up.

-Uh tell you what, that's exactly the kind of thing got us into this mess was a bunch of blown screwy, time-wasting, worthless diplomacy by supposedly the most sophisticated people in the world.
+I tell you what, that's exactly the kind of thing got us into this mess was a bunch of blown, screwy, time-wasting, worthless diplomacy by supposedly the most sophisticated people in the world, the French and the Germans and these muttonheads at the United Nations.

-Diplomacy is not how you win wars.
+Diplomacy is not how you win wars, sophisticated or otherwise.

-How do you be sophisticated diplomacy with a bunch of murdering thugs?
+And a sophisticated diplomacy, how do you be sophisticated diplomacy with a bunch of murdering thugs?

-You know what they see they they see any kind of diplomacy, sophisticated or otherwise, as an opportunity to lie, to run end runs around everybody and get what they want while we're supposedly talking.
+They see any kind of diplomacy, sophisticated or otherwise, as an opportunity to lie, to run end runs around everybody and get what they want while we're supposedly talking.

-Uh people like Richard Holbrook have never won a war.
+People like Richard Holbrook have never won a war.

-They're not going to win a war, they're not gonna solve disputes.
+They're not going to solve disputes.

 You can look at the history of the world.